anishfelixm/TOP/JS-fundamentals/JS-Basics/README.md

 ### Functions

 paramters are the items passed to a function in the function description.
 Function arguments are the actual values passed to the function.
 > function favoriteAnimal(animal) {      // function declaration
 > return animal + " is my favorite animal!"
 > }
 >
 > const message = favoriteAnimal('Goat') // function call with argument
 > console.log(message)

-To give parameters default values just use "= value" i.e. function hello \(name = "admin"\).
+To give parameters default values just use "= value" i.e. function hello (name = "admin").
 There's also a concept of anonymous functions which are functions without names.
 > (function () {
 > alert("hello");
 > });
+Alternative to anonymous function is the arrow function.
+E.g:
+> textBox.addEventListene("keydown", (event) => {
+> console.log(`You pressed "${event.key}".`);
+> });
+Variables defined in global scope are accessible from everywhere in the code.
+Variables defined inside a function have their scope only inside the function body and cannot be accessed from outside the function body.